ZENGO-ETH/Protocol_ethereum/README.md

     - the test is repeated for already exisiting stablecoins including CADC, EUROC, XSGD to test their varying decimal places as well as run through extensive fuzzing

 2. testFail_FlashloanFee
-    - this tests fails upon a user calling the flash function does not have enough funds to pay back the original loan including fees
+    - this tests fails upon a user calling the flash function and does not have enough funds to pay back the original loan including fees
     - the test is repeated for already exisiting stablecoins including CADC, EUROC, XSGD to test their varying decimal places as well as run through extensive fuzzing

 3. testFail_FlashloanCurveDepth